Skip to main content

 1. Lower the window halfway

-2. Spray silicone lubricant into the track channel
+2. Spray silicone lubricant into the track channel on both sides

-3. Run the window up and down several times
+3. Run the window up and down several times to distribute the lubricant

-4. Wipe away excess lubricant
+4. Wipe away excess with a microfiber cloth

-5. Recalibrate using Method 1
+6. Recalibrate using Method 1

 Don't use WD-40 on window tracks.
 It attracts dust and can damage rubber seals.
 Use silicone-based lubricant only.